LoganHoney/LoganHoney.github.io/_posts/2025-05-04-relational-databases.md

 By linking these tables through Customer_ID, it becomes clear which customer placed each order.
 This facilitates quick transactions and ensures that customers receive the products they ordered.
 Consider the potential applications; this concept extends beyond just customers and orders.

--**Health Insurance:** It can track which claims have been submitted by an individual.
+- **Health Insurance:** It can track which claims have been submitted by an individual.
--**Entertainment:** It can be used to identify what movies have been purchased through an individuals Netflix account.
+- **Entertainment:** It can be used to identify what movies have been purchased through an individuals Netflix account.
--**Inventory Management:** It can be  used with a barcode system and monitor the quantity of products on the shelves and determine when it needs to be restocked.
+- **Inventory Management:** It can be  used with a barcode system and monitor the quantity of products on the shelves and determine when it needs to be restocked.
--**Education:** It can associate students with their course enrollments and grades, helping to track academic progress.
+- **Education:** It can associate students with their course enrollments and grades, helping to track academic progress.

 Here is an example of structure using a small database: